Biking the Great Glen Fort William Scotland

 Any Start Date February to November

 The Great Glen Cycle Route is a magnificent 80 mile route through some of most impressive Scottish highland scenery.
 Using mainly traffic-free bike trails the route starts in the picturesque town of Fort William with an easy first section along the Caledonian Canal.
 A challenging middle section is rewarded by stunning views over this area of outstanding natural beauty.
 Riding on forest tracks alongside beautiful Lochs including the world famous Loch Ness, on the right day this is a never forgotten bike ride.
-The final section of the route follows minor roads through sparsely populated countryside, very isolated in places adding to its beauty.
-The tour finishes in bustling city of Inverness, with many places of historical interest to visit.
+The final section of the route follows minor roads through sparsely populated countryside, very isolated in places, adding to its beauty.
+The tour finishes in the bustling city of Inverness, with many places of historical interest to visit.

 START: Fort William is on the west coast in the Highlands of Scotland.